Hard Times – 1930 to 1939

 It is not clear who was authoring or overseeing these reviews.
 David Friday is shown to be the author of a key article in one of the bulletins.
 Perhaps he had a broader role by this time (see below).
 Given the period during which these reviews were published, they provide fascinating reading for students of U.S. financial history.

 In about 1932, the firm’s institutional advertising program was curtailed, probably due to the serious attention and concern now being given to expense reduction as transaction activity dropped off precipitously.

 The organizational unit of Becker that was handling this work was still referred to as the “statistical” or “analytic” department which also suggests more of an accounting than evaluative/interpretive approach.
-It does appear, however, that in connection with the firm's purchase and sale of blocks of certain high grade common stocks (as earlier mentioned), circulars of an investment research character that were developed and provided to prospective investors to aid them in understanding the security, issuer, and Becker's opinion of the longer term value of the available securities.
+It does appear, however, that in connection with the firm's purchase and sale of blocks of certain high-grade common stocks (as earlier mentioned), circulars of an investment research character were developed and provided to prospective investors to aid them in understanding the security, issuer, and Becker's opinion of the longer-term value of the available securities.

 As noted earlier, David Friday, a nationally known economist, joined the firm and apparently had an involvement in the development of Becker’s “statistical” or “analytic” department, from about 1925 well into the 1930s.
 The actual head of this department appears to have been Jay Dunne.
 It is unclear how this department carried on into the 1930s or whether, in fact, it was left to "wither on the vine" in light of the firm’s expense reduction efforts.